List of video game console palettes: Nintendo DS

-3DS
+Nintendo 3DS

-The 3DS has a 24-bit RGB palette.
+The Nintendo 3DS has a 24-bit RGB palette.

 Sega

 Master System

-The Master System had a 6-bit RGB palette (64 colors), with 31 colors on-screen at once.
+The Master System had a 6-bit RGB palette (64 colors), with 32 colors on-screen at once.
 It is possible to display all 64 colors at once using raster effects (line interrupts).
 The console used a proprietary chip called Video Display Processor (VDP) with the same internal design as the Texas Instruments TMS9918 (used in the SG-1000), although with enhanced features such as extra colors.

 There are only 512 different 8x8 tile patterns to cover the screen though, when 768 would be required for a complete 256x192 screen.
 This means that at least 1/3 of the tiles will have to be repeated.
 To help maximize tile reuse, they can be flipped either vertically or horizontally.
 The 64 sprites of 8x16 pixels can also be used to help to cover the screen (max 8 per scanline).

 Because of the constraints mentioned above, there are no current accurate simulated screen images available for the Sega Master System.